-The children's services Continuum of Care Reform (CCR) efforts launched by the State of CA in 2012 produced recommendations aimed at improving outcomes for youth removed from their homes and placed in congregate or foster care.
+The children's services Continuum of Care Reform (CCR) efforts launched by the State in 2012 produced recommendations aimed at improving outcomes for youth removed from their homes and placed in congregate or foster care.
 In 2015, Assembly Bill (AB) 403 was approved by the Governor to further CCR efforts.
-Under the new law, group homes were re-structured to comply with new licensure requirements to provide short-term specialized and intensive treatment for children whose needs cannot be safely met in a family setting.
+Under the new law, group homes were restructured to comply with new licensure requirements to provide short-term specialized and intensive treatment and will only be used for children whose needs cannot be safely met initially in a family setting.
 Services are designed to transition youth back home or to another permanent family as soon as possible.
-All placement decisions utilize the Child and Family Teaming process.
+All placement decisions utilize the Child and Family Teaming process and are focused on the least restrictive, most family-like options.

-The California Department of Social Services (CDSS) continues to introduce new standards to counties as information and standards surrounding AB 403 evolves.
-In collaboration with juvenile system partners, Placement continues to employ changes brought about by AB 403.
+The California Department of Social Services (CDSS) continues to introduce new standards to counties as information surrounding AB 403 evolves.
+Probation, in collaboration with juvenile system partners, continues to employ changes brought about by AB 403 as new information and standards are released.

-Consistent with the objectives of CCR and subsequent legislation, the Family First Prevention Services Act (FFPSA) was signed into law as part of the Bipartisan Budget Act of 2018, Public Law (P.L.)
+Consistent with the objectives of CCR and subsequent legislation the Family First Prevention Services Act (FFPSA) was signed into law as part of the Bipartisan Budget Act of 2018, Public Law (P.L.)
 115-123 on February 9, 2018.
 FFPSA supports the use of evidence-based practices to promote the well-being of children, youth, and families and to prevent unnecessary foster care placements.
 FFPSA revised many sections of Title IV-B and IV-E of the Social Security Act, including federal payments for foster care and adoption assistance.

-To achieve full compliance with FFPSA by October 1, 2021, California enacted AB 153 on July 15, 2021.
-AB 153 focuses on incorporating the requirements for placement referred to in FFPSA Part IV.
-It seeks to enhance support services for families to help children remain at home and reduce the use of unnecessary congregate care placements by increasing options for prevention services, increasing court oversight and aftercare requirements for placements, and heightening the requirements for congregate care placement settings.
-Placement is an integral member of a collaborative team of juvenile system partners responsible for the local implementation of the FFPSA.
+FFPSA Part IV was implemented on October 1, 2021, and seeks to enhance support services for families to help children remain at home and reduce the use of unnecessary congregate care placements by increasing options for prevention services, increased court oversight and aftercare requirements for placements, and heightens the requirements for congregate care placement settings.